Step 1 of 5

 Made redundant

-My role has been eliminated or the business is cutting jobs.
+My role has been cut or the business is reducing headcount.

 🚪